 If you must replace the heat exchanger, remember that if you don’t install a Filter Kit, you will have to replace your heat exchanger again in a few years, so make sure to install a Filter Kit.

 Failed Underground Pipe

-Cheap black underground pipe is made with “drain tile” which is not manufactured to be waterproof.
-It has pinhole leaks throughout – this is ok for drain tile, but NOT ok for underground pipe.
+A cheap black underground pipe is made with “drain tile” which is not manufactured to be waterproof.
+It has pinhole leaks throughout – this is ok for drain tile, but NOT ok for the underground pipe.
 STAY AWAY FROM BLACK UNDERGROUND PIPE.
-It will leak, it will fill with water, and that water will suck much of the heat out of your underground pipe.
+It will leak, it will fill with water, and that water will suck much of the heat out of your underground insulated pipe.

 To diagnose this situation, follow the simple instructions in this article: “How to Test Your Underground Pipe For Heat Loss”.

-As always, our goal here at OutdoorBoiler.com is to help you maximize your savings with your outdoor boiler.
-Let us help you with any customized circumstances – just call us and explain your situation and we will help you.
-We have never been unable to solve an outdoor boiler problem!
+As always, our goal here at OutdoorBoiler.com is to help you maximize your savings with your outdoor wood stove.
+Let us help you with any customized circumstances – just contact us and explain your situation and we will help you.
+We have never been unable to solve an outdoor wood burner problem!